Federated Neural Bandits

 \section{Proof of Upper Bound on Communication Complexity (Theorem~\ref{theorem:communication})}

-In this section, we derive an upper bound on the communication complexity (i.e., the total number of communication rounds) of our FN-UCB algorithm.
+In this section, we derive an upper bound on the communication complexity (i.e., the total number of communication rounds) of our \texttt{FN-UCB} algorithm (including its variant \texttt{FN-UCB} (\texttt{Less Comm.})).
 Define $\zeta \triangleq \sqrt{D T / R}$.
 An immediate implication is that there can be at most $\lceil T/\zeta \rceil$ epochs whose length is larger than $\zeta$.
 Next, we try to derive an upper bound on the number of epochs whose length is smaller than $\zeta$.

 Note that if an epoch $p$ contains less than $\zeta$ iterations, then because of our criterion to start a communication round (line 10 of Algo.~\ref{algo:agent}), we have that $\log\frac{\text{det} V_{p}}{\text{det} V_{p-1}} > \frac{D}{\zeta}$.
 Also recall that equation~\eqref{eq:sum:of:log:det} (Appendix \ref{subsubsec:definition:good:bad:epochs}) tells us that: